Mary Byrne (singer): 2010: The X Factor

 Byrne entered reality television show The X Factor in 2010.
 Her employer, Tesco Ireland, started a campaign to persuade all staff to support her.
 Byrne advanced to the live shows and was mentored by Louis Walsh in his Over 28s category.
 On the first live show, Byrne gained the most public votes by singing "It's a Man's Man's Man's World".
 Byrne's song "I (Who Have Nothing)" that was successful in Dublin was a relief to Walsh as Simon Cowell was annoyed with him for wanting to stage the auditions there.
 Byrne was in the 'Final Showdown' twice.
 In the quarter-final, she was in the Bottom Three with fellow contestants Wagner, and Katie Waissel.
 As Waissel received the fewest votes she was eliminated first and competed against Wagner in the final showdown.
 Byrne advanced to the semi-final after Walsh, Dannii Minogue and Cheryl Cole voted to send Byrne through to the semi-final.
 Although Simon Cowell was not required to vote as there were already three of the four judges voted to send Byrne through to the semi-final, he confirmed that he would’ve also voted to send Byrne through to the semi-final.
-However, in the semi-final, Byrne was in the bottom two with Cher Lloyd and was eliminated with only her mentor, Walsh voting to send Byrne through to the final, finishing in fifth place.
+However, in the semi-final, Byrne was in the bottom two with Cher Lloyd and was eliminated with only her mentor, Walsh voting to send Byrne through to the final, who was the twelfth contestant eliminated.
 After the series finished, voting statistics revealed that Byrne received more votes than Lloyd.
 This meant that if there was not a Final Showdown, or if Minogue or Cowell voted to send Byrne through to the final or if the result to deadlock, Byrne would've advanced to the final and Lloyd would've been eliminated.